 In Asheville and Buncombe County, children who live in poverty graduate from high school at a rate of 77% while their classmates graduate at a rate of more than 90%.
-And in 2014, more than 750 children in our public schools were homeless.
+And last year, more than 750 children in our public schools were homeless.

 While every student faces challenges, those who live in poverty must navigate significantly more obstacles in order to make it to graduation.
 Every student that doesn’t graduate from high school faces a life filled with greater obstacles - impacting their long-term health and income and often determining whether or not they live in poverty the rest of their life.